Pidhirtsi Castle: History

-Until 1869 the complex still belonged to the Rzewuski family, here they hosted emperor Franz Josef I, and here Euzebiusz Słowacki, the father of Juliusz Słowacki was born.
-The last male descendant of hetman Wacław Rzewuski, count Leon Rzewuski, being childless, devised the castle to prince Wladyslaw Sanguszko.
+Until 1869 the complex still belonged to the Rzewuski family.
+Here they hosted Emperor Franz Josef I, and here Euzebiusz Słowacki, the father of Juliusz Słowacki was born.
+The last male descendant of hetman Wacław Rzewuski, Count Leon Rzewuski, being childless, bequeathed the castle to prince Wladyslaw Sanguszko.

 During World War I, the castle was captured by the Russians, who did not destroy it, but looted most of the precious items from it.
 In the summer of 1915 Pidhirtsi became headquarters of the Fifth Austrian-Hungarian Corps.
-As it was located on the front line, threat of destruction by Russian artillery was real.
-Fortunately, General Aleksei Brusilov decided to spare the complex, however it was ransacked again by the Russians.
+As it was located on the front line, the threat of destruction by Russian artillery was very real.
+Fortunately, General Aleksei Brusilov decided to spare the complex; however it was ransacked again by the Russians.
 Russian soldiers destroyed its interior: walls, tiles and floors.
-In the Polish-Soviet War the castle was damaged again, and after the conflict, it became part of the Tarnopol Voivodeship (Second Polish Republic), belonging to prince Roman Sanguszko, who was the last Polish owner of the castle.
+In the Polish-Soviet War the castle was damaged yet again, and, after the conflict, it became part of the Tarnopol Voivodeship (Second Polish Republic), belonging to Prince Roman Sanguszko, who was the last Polish owner of the castle.

-In the Polish September Campaign of 1939, following Nazi and Soviet aggression on Poland, anticipating loss of property, Prince Sanguszko packed most of the valuables, took them to Romania, and later to São Paulo in Brazil, where he created a fund.
-After World War II, Soviet authorities opened in the complex a tuberculosis sanitarium.
+In the Polish September Campaign of 1939, following the Nazi and Soviet attack on Poland, anticipating loss of property, Prince Sanguszko packed most of the valuables, took them to Romania, and later to São Paulo in Brazil, where he created a fund.
+After World War II, Soviet authorities opened a tuberculosis sanitarium in the castle.

 In February 1956 the castle almost completely burned down, including valuable paintings; the fire lasted for three weeks, leaving behind only walls and $12 million in damages.
 In 1997 it was purchased by the Lviv Gallery of Painting, which turned it into a museum.

-The castle, despite all the damages rendered during the Communist rule, always was an interesting and attractive architectural object.
-Several movies were made in Pidhirtsi, including shots of Potop.
+The castle, despite all the damage rendered during the Communist rule, has always been an interesting and attractive architectural object.
+Several movies were made in Pidhirtsi, including shots in Potop.

-When Ukraine regained independence from the Soviet Union, the castle was planned to be revamped and made into a presidential residence.
-This never came to be true, and eventually it was placed under the jurisdiction of the Lviv National Art Gallery.
+When Ukraine regained independence from the Soviet Union, it was planned for the castle to be restored and made into a presidential residence.
+This never came about, and eventually the property was placed in the jurisdiction of the Lviv National Art Gallery.
 Currently, part of the Rzewuski family collection is kept in the Lviv Historical Museum and Lviv Art Gallery.
 Some artifacts are also kept in museums in Tarnów and Kraków.
-The Lviv National Art Gallery is trying to restore the castle to its historical look, however lack of funds has delayed most restoration work, and progress is only being made slowly.
+The Lviv National Art Gallery is trying to restore the castle to its historical look.
+However, lack of funds has delayed the restoration work, and progress is only being made slowly.